skinmicrobiome/Ahmed_Corynebacterium_2023/README.md

 # Ahmed_Corynebacterium_2023
 Genomic characterization of the C. tuberculostearicum species complex, a ubiquitous member of the human skin microbiome

+* Fug 4B - Files to look at increased read mapping efficiency
 * Fig_S5 - Files used for ANI heatmap
 * phyloseq_object - phyloseq_object used for ASV analysis